St. Mary Catholic Church (Korona, Florida): Shrine of Saint Christopher

+Shrine of Saint Christopher Picture Gallery

 History of Korona, Florida

 Rev. Michael Curley, bishop of St. Augustine, purchased land for $1.00 in the center of Korona and this was where a Catholic church building would be constructed.
 The church building was originally named St. Mary, Queen of Poland, Catholic Church, but later changed its name to St. Mary Catholic Church.
-This church immediately became the heart of the community, and is still an important symbol of the community of Korona.
+This church immediately became the heart of the community and is still an important symbol of the community of Korona.

 Upon arriving in Korona the Polish families began building homes and farms in addition to their church.
 Since 1955, Korona has been part of the Bunnell post office service area.

 The area's rugged wilderness, which included dense woodlands, heavy soil, insects, poor drainage and lack of reliable road transportation, other than the railroad, led to crop failures and difficulty transporting harvests to shipping centers.

 By 1922, automobile transportation was improved as the Dixie Highway reached Korona.
 And, by the 1930s, U.S. Highway 1 was running through Korona.
 These roads made traveling to and from Korona, by way of automobiles, much easier and allowed access to many more areas that were not serviced by the railroads.

 In 1926, Barney Trojanowski built the White Eagle Hotel.
 The first floor of the hotel was used as a grocery and feed store as well as a real estate office.
 The second floor had the family and patron rooms.
 The building was used as a social and recreation facility, and included a beer garden (after the repeal of Prohibition in 1934) and large dance floor in addition to being a hotel for many years.
 Many festivals and special events, including St. Mary Catholic Church sponsored events, were hosted here.
 In 1959, the White Eagle Hotel building was demolished to make room for the widening to four lanes of the U.S. Highway.